freiburgermsu/ChemW/README.rst

 The ``ChemMW`` object retains numerous components that are accessible to the user:

 - *mw* ``float``: The MW of the parameterized chemical formula.
+- *proportions* ``dict``: The ratio of elements in the chemical formula.
+This loses accuracy with the grouped elements, and is being improved.
 - *formula* ``str``: The original chemical formula as a string.
 - *groups* ``int``: A numerical counter for the quantity of chemical groups that are
 - *group_masses* ``dict``: A dictionary for the masses of each nesting level in a molecule.